amyaval/CS4347_Team_Project/README.md

 if you can't execute the script then run `chmod +x Create_DB_CSVs.sh` before trying again.

-And yes it's not the most secure script but wtv.
+And yes it's not the most secure script but whatever.